KBNLresearch/intro-kb-apis/tutorial.md

 ## Why APIs?

 The KB offers access to a large amount of digital content: from books to parliamentary papers and from historical newspapers to medieval illuminated manuscripts.
 Often users will first encounter these collections through one of several KB websites, such as [Delpher] (http://www.delpher.nl/), [Memory of the Netherlands] (http://www.geheugenvannederland.nl/) or the [Dutch Digital Parliamentary Papers] (http://www.statengeneraaldigitaal.nl/).
 These website provide a graphical user interface (GUI) with functionality to browse, search, view and download digital objects and their metadata.

-Other parties may want to (re)use these data: heritage institutions or commercial parties may want to develop an alternative user interface that offers new functionality, additional information, or combines data from different sources (e.g. [Europeana] (http://www.europeana.eu/)).
-And Digital Humanities researchers may want to perform all kinds of analyses on them to explore research questions, either by using existing tools or by developing their own software (see the [Dirt Directory] (http://dirtdirectory.org) for some example applications).

-That is why the KB offers a number of data services or so-called APIs (Application Programming Interface) to directly access the ‘raw data’ that websites such as Delpher are built upon.
+Others may want to (re)use some of this content: heritage institutions or commercial parties to develop an alternative user interface that offers new functionality, additional information, or combines data from different sources (e.g. [Europeana] (http://www.europeana.eu/)); Digital Humanities scholars in order to explore their research questions, either by using existing tools or by developing their own software (see the [Dirt Directory] (http://dirtdirectory.org) for some examples).
+To enable such user groups to programmatically retrieve the data behind websites such as Delpher the KB has created a number of data services or APIs (Application Programming Interface).

 ## What data?